-Coromandel resident Rex Eden woke at 3.30am on Wednesday morning to the sound of a tree falling, followed by a sound of thunder.
+Coromandel resident Rex Eden woke at 3.30am on Wednesday morning to the sound of a tree falling, followed by thunder.

-He shone his torch out the window of his upstairs flat in Onemana Drive, about 10km north of Whangamata in the seaside settlement.
+He shone his torch out the window of his upstairs flat in Onemana Drive, about 10km north of the seaside settlement of Whangamata.

-"When I got up later on and looked out the window, I was absolutely staggered.
+But when he got up later and looked out the window, he was absolutely staggered.

-The massive slip which miraculously swept between buildings was just one example of the widespread damage caused after a month's worth of rainfall crashed down in a single day this week.
+A massive slip had swept between buildings in what proved to be just one example of the widespread damage caused by this week's heavy rain.

-Eden's $80,000 Dodge ute, which he used to tow a fifth wheeler camper, was dislodged by the slip and pushed almost 50m from the top of the drive to the house ending up less than a metre from the wall of a house on the opposite side of the road.
+Mr Eden's $80,000 Dodge ute had been dislodged by the slip and pushed almost 50m from the top of the drive to the house, ending up less than a metre from the wall of a house on the opposite side of the road.

 It was only halted by a strong steel pipe erected for a shade sail.

-On its journey down the hill the ute bowled over a neighbour's power box before crossing a wide grassy area and coming to rest on the opposite property.
+On its journey down the hill the ute bowled over a neighbour's power box before crossing a wide grassy area.

-Yvonne Staunton, the owner of the house opposite, was asleep in the downstairs unit and shone her torch out the window after hearing noises but likewise didn't see anything out of the ordinary.
+Yvonne Staunton, the owner of the house, was asleep in the downstairs unit and shone her torch out the window after hearing noises but likewise didn't see anything out of the ordinary.